How to Get a Kentucky Alcohol Server License: Updated Guide

 Step 2: Complete the Training and Pass the Exam

 Most Kentucky Alcohol Server Certification courses take about 1-3 hours to complete.
-The training will teach you the best practices for serving alcohol responsibly.
+The course will teach you the best practices for serving alcohol responsibly.

 At the end of the course, you’ll need to pass an exam to earn your certification.
 Don’t worry—the exam is straightforward if you pay attention to the training material.